Find Trade Colleges

 Louisville, KY

 The in-demand undergraduate certificate programs at Sullivan University helped the school earn the #3 place on this year’s ranking of the most popular allied health professions schools in Kentucky.
-Sullivan University is a small private for-profit school located in the large city of Louisville.
+Sullivan University is a small private for-profit school located in the city of Louisville.

 About 93% of the students majoring in allied health at the school are women while 7% are male.